Here are the 10 Most Important Personal LinkedIn Profile Maintenance Tips

 - Not using the “open to working” feature if you are actively looking out

-There are many candidates who get picked up for good opportunities through LinkedIn.
+Many candidates get picked up for good opportunities through LinkedIn.
+Instead of having a basic old-school profile, try the above and see the difference in yourself.
 These changes could break your barriers and open your profile to the world as it’s a global network you are in.
-Instead of having a basic old school profile, try the above and see the difference to yourself.